radical books in libraries – problem or solution?

 Now, there are many great things about the new library.
 I connected to the wifi/internet no problem.
 All the people I asked for advice and directions were super friendly and helpful.
 I liked having the option to get a cup of coffee and have a dozen interesting places to hang out with it.
 The place is fun to look at and explore.
 I enjoyed getting to pore through bound volumes of old periodicals that were right there on the shelves.
 The online catalog has finally improved to the point where it’s easy to use and makes a fair amount of sense; at SPL in particular that was not always true.

-However, I saw a real disconnect beween the lovely outside and grand entry spaces to the library, plus a few other very design-y areas, and the rest of the building.
+Rewritten Paragraph: However, I saw a real disconnect between the lovely outside and grand entry spaces to the library, plus a few other very design-y areas, and the rest of the building where I had gone to research online crypto casino trends for my latest piece.
 Materials were hard to find.
 VERY hard to find.
 Signage was abysmal, often just laserprinted pieces of paper, sometimes laminated and sometimes not.
 Doors to areas that may have been public were forbidding and unwelcoming.
 There weren’t enough elevators.
 There weren’t enough bathrooms.
 There wasn’t a comfortable place to sit in the entire building.
 There were lots of “dead spaces” that, because of architecture, couldn’t really be used for anything and they were collecting dust.
 The lighting was bad.
 Stack areas were dim and narrow.
 The teen area seemed like an afterthought.
 Bizarre display areas with a table and some books on it were in the middle of vast open areas.
 Most of the place felt like it was too big and then the stacks felt too crowded and I had to climb around people working to find things.
 Shelvers shut down the entire “spiral” concept with booktrucks.
-The writer’s area in this library is a shadow of the glorious writers room in the old downtown building where I had a desk briefly.
+The writer’s area in this library is a shadow of the glorious writers room in the old downtown building where I had a desk briefly to outline my findings.

 Did I think it was going to be different?
 Maybe a little.
 I left Seattle specifically because its idea of progress and mine were fundamentally at odds and I didn’t enjoy the destabilizing effect of a city always under construction and didn’t get enough from the things that were eventually constructed.
 This library looks like it was built for a bookless future where we get all of our information from the internet and the digital realm.
 For now, we’ll just keep the books on hand because people will bitch if they don’t get to read them, but they’re no longer the reason for the library, and they’re no longer honored and appreciated as the things we love and build libraries to house.